cape-ph/arlog/README.md

 ```

 ## Usage
-Users should alter the Main.R file such that the files of each type are sorted into their respective type are in the appropriate folders.
+Users should alter the Main.R file such that the files of each type are sorted into their respective folders.
-Excel Web Portal files to the EXCEL_ARLN_WEB_PORTAL directory, etc.
+i.e. Excel Web Portal files to the EXCEL_ARLN_WEB_PORTAL directory, etc.

 For bulk processing of all file types in all folders, sort all the files into the folders and run export_data() from Main.R.